 At this point it should be noted that some ISPs aren't as good as others when it comes to informing customers about which ADR they use.
 We recommend checking the providers Terms & Conditions (T&C) pages for words like "complaint" or "ADR" in order to find the answer.
 We also try to include this on our individual ISP Listing pages (click the name of your ISP from a list and it should be shown at the top) and Ofcom also has their own ADR List.

 Finally, some ISPs are merely vISP's (virtual ISPs) or resellers, which means that their supplier will be the real one delivering your service and not the provider you subscribed with.
 It can thus be helpful to find out who supplies your ISP as sometimes the supplier will be the one listed on an ADR member's scheme list and not the ISP itself.
 Sadly doing this is rarely easy.

 It's important to understand that, while Ofcom does offer a facility for submitting formal complaints, their remit is not to actually deal with individual problems.
 Ofcom is a regulator and as such it will use your complaint to help track any overall issues that a particular ISP might be suffering from, which can in extreme cases cause them to take legal or punitive financial action against a particular provider.

 To that end it is always good practice to issue Ofcom with a complaint about your ISP, provided you feel that the situation is serious enough to warrant it.
-Both UK ISPs Prodigy Internet and Pipex have been in trouble with Ofcom over their inability to provide customers with broadband migration codes.
-This would not have been possible without consumers raising their issues with the regulator.
+A number of major ISPs, such as TalkTalk and EE, have over the years faced enforcement action from Ofcom and this would not have been possible without consumers raising their issues with the regulator.